 Related post: Why Should I Choose Bilingual Education for my Child?

 A few final reflections on why this daily schedule has been the right bilingual parenting choice for us.
 I realize that it works well because I am the person spending the most time with our children – caring for them as little ones, supplementing their learning as they went (or will go) to English preschools, and interacting with them before and after elementary school.
-Second, my husband continues to work long days so our switch in the evenings to English is a small part of the kids’ day.
+Second, my husband continues to work long days so using English with him in the evenings is a small part of the kids’ day.
 Furthermore, the strategy allows me to use a large quantity of Spanish with our kids.
 Yet I can still speak in my native language at times with my family.
-Lastly, choosing a Spanish elementary school program has been an immense support for our kids’ language learning and my bilingual parenting plan.
+Lastly, choosing a Spanish elementary school program has been an immense support for our kids’ language learning and our bilingual parenting plan.

 Teaching our kids Spanish has had to become a bit of an obsession of mine over the last decade.
 And while I still sometimes feel like an island with their language abilities completely my responsibility, I continue to add new Spanish resources and outside language support to my parenting repertoire.
 Bilingual parenting has been a long journey of planning, implementing, and adjusting the balance of Spanish and English I use to maximize our children’s language skills and learning.
 It’s why I named my blog “Bilingual Balance!”